 The filling on these custard tartlets is tangy, not too sweet, and bakes into a silky smooth bite of heaven.

 Contrary to most pastry recipes, the butter should be close to room temperature for this recipe.
 Room temperature butter is easier to work into the flour with your fingers.
 Somehow, magically, this dough is flaky and tender every time.
 Like most pastry, this dough should be chilled before rolling it out.

 These custard tartlets are the perfect little treats to bring to a party, or to entertain guests at home.
 Because they’re not too sweet, so they would be welcome on any table alongside cocktail snacks or desserts.

-If you don’t have leftover cranberry sauce to fill them with, you can use any homemade or store bought jam or marmalade instead.
+If you REALLY want to make these tarts but you don’t have leftover cranberry sauce to fill them with, don’t worry.
+You can use store bought cranberry sauce, or even jam or marmalade.

 Cranberry Yogurt Custard TartletsCourse: Dessert

 This cranberry yogurt tartlet recipe was created out of a desire for custard tartlets, combined with a need to use up leftover cranberry sauce.